Dependants- International Students

 Please also download and read our Student Dependant Leaflet to assist you with dependant applications.

-The length of time in which applications are processed varies and you can check current visa processing times on the Gov.UK website
+Application processing times vary and you can check current visa processing times on the Gov.UK website

 Applying in the UK as the dependant of a Student